 “Just spit it out already,” Stein growled irritably.

-Marta practically shouted, “We increase the vitae particles in a living person directly beyond the third energy level of vitae.
-That way we make sure that it’ll be concerned.
-The particles at this super-level are unstable so they naturally lower until they reach the third level of energy—the level of energy for the vitae reservoirs.
+Marta practically shouted, “We increase the vitae particles in a living person directly beyond the fourth energy level of vitae.
+That way we make sure that it’ll be converted.
+The particles at this super-level are unstable so they naturally lower until they reach the fourth level of energy—the level of energy for the vitae reservoirs.

 “What the fuck…?”
 Gilbert muttered.